signal18/replication-manager/README.md

       --connect-timeout int           Database connection timeout in seconds (default 5) --daemon                        Daemon mode.
-Do not start the Termbox console --failcount int                 Trigger failover after N failures (interval 1s) (default 5) --failover-limit int            Quit monitor after N failovers (0: unlimited) --failover-time-limit int       In automatic mode, Wait N seconds before attempting next failover (0: do not wait) --gtidcheck                     Do not initiate switchover unless one of the slaves is fully synced
+Do not start the Termbox console --failcount int                 Trigger failover after N failures (interval 1s) (default 5) --failover-at-sync              Only failover when state semisync is sync for last status --failover-limit int            Quit monitor after N failovers (0: unlimited) --failover-time-limit int       In automatic mode, Wait N seconds before attempting next failover (0: do not wait) --gtidcheck                     Do not initiate switchover unless one of the slaves is fully synced